denzelrenner/LIFE4136-Group1-Rotation2/README.md

 for file in ~/g46214_modelling_output/*.zip; do unzip "$file"; done
 ```

 By unzipping the files,there should be a directory for the g46214 diploid protein modelling output and the g46214 tetraploid protein modelling output.
 The name of the directory should start with `tetraploid_g46214` or `diploid_g46214` , but alphafold assigns a random string of characters to the end of the directory name (i.e erk453).
-Each directory will contain the top 5 models that alphafold generated in pdb format for that modelling job.
+Each directory will contain the top 5 models that alphafold generated in pdb format for that specific modelling job.

 ### g10577